fprados/brainageR_dockerfile/README.md

 Creates a base docker container that can execute the new version 2.1 of brainageR (author James Cole), can be found on https://github.com/james-cole/brainageR

 To build the docker you can use the following command, where 'brainimage' is the name of the docker, you can change this variable.
+Ensure that brainageR script and neurodebian.gpg are in the same directory as Dockerfile.

        docker build . -f Dockerfile -t brainimage